 The identification of molecular drivers of cancer and the development of targeted therapies for these drivers offer hope for better outcomes for patients with cancer.
 Global efforts to comprehensively characterize the genomes of all major cancer types continue to reveal new genetic alterations with implications for tumor biology, prognosis, and treatment.
-Using massively parallel next-generation DNA sequencing, we are developing and applying methods of profiling individual tumor specimens for somatic base mutations and other genomic alterations that may influence response to therapy.
+Using massively parallel next-generation DNA sequencing, we are developing and applying methods of profiling individual tumor specimens patient biospecimens for somatic base mutations and other genomicand inherited alterations that may influence response to therapy.
 Our research falls into two main categories: technology development and biomarker discovery.

 As members of the Marie-Josée and Henry R. Kravis Center for Molecular Oncology, we are closely collaborating with clinical leaders and translational researchers at Memorial Sloan Kettering to characterize archival tissue specimens using experimental and computational methods, with the aim of finding correlations between genomic features and clinical outcomes.
 By profiling all cancer genes across MSK’s vast retrospective collection of clinically annotated FFPE tumors, we are working to identify novel biomarkers in a range of tumor types, including rare tumors that collectively comprise a significant number of cases at Memorial Sloan Kettering but are often individually overlooked.
 Tumors from patients enrolled in clinical trials offer the additional opportunity to discover oncogenic mutations that confer sensitivity or resistance to investigational targeted therapies.
-With the adoption of MSK-IMPACT in the Molecular Diagnostics Laboratory, these research findings are being immediately translated to the clinic and are providing the basis for personalized cancer medicine.
+With the adoption of MSK-IMPACT and MSK-ACCESS in the Molecular Diagnostics Service, these research findings are being immediately translated to the clinic and are providing the basis for personalized cancer medicine.